AshwathyTR/IDN-Sum/README.md

     python prep_data.py <path_to_generated_playthroughs> <path_to_abstractive_summary> <file_name>

 Annotations for extractive summarisation was generated using conversion script from TransformerSum [ref].
-Alternatively, data may be downloaded from <link to Zenodo>.
+Alternatively, data in all formats may be downloaded from <link to Zenodo>.

-## Generating extractive summaries automatically

-Silver standard extractive summaries are created through automatic alignment using method described in Summarunner[ref].
-The "create_extractive" script from Transformersum[ref] was used for this.
-Generated annotated data can be downloaded from [zenodo link].

 ## Support for game mechanics: